CoInGP: Convolutional Inpainting with Genetic Programming: Discussion

 Finally, from the qualitative point of view, we observed that the prediction errors made by GP individuals mostly focused around the edges in the test images.
 This is an expected side effect: if one considers images as two-dimensional spatial signals, edges correspond to \emph{high-frequency} regions, where abrupt changes of the intensity value occur among neighboring pixels.
-Consequently, the pixels' intensities in a neighborhood where an edge occurs have a lower correlation, and the independence hypothesis that the probability distribution of a pixel given the surrounding ones is independent of the rest of the image does not hold.
-This explains why our GP convolutional predictor obtains a higher error in the proximity of an edge.
-However, this is not necessarily a negative effect.
-One could exploit this observation to use our GP-based convolutional inpainting method to perform edge detection as a by-product.
-Further, an interesting idea to decrease the prediction error on the edges would be to develop a 2-layer architecture: the first layer would be used to detect the edges, while the second one would perform the inpainting task by discriminating between the edge and non-edge pixels.
-For the latter case, one could, for instance, evolve GP trees over a larger neighborhood, so that more information can be used to predict the central pixel.
+Consequently, the pixels' intensities in a neighborhood where an edge occurs have a lower correlation.
+Additionally, the independence hypothesis that the probability distribution of a pixel given the surrounding ones is independent of the rest of the image does not hold.
+This explains why our GP convolutional predictor obtains a higher error on edges' proximity, but it is not necessarily a negative effect: one could use CoInGP to perform edge detection as a by-product.
+Furthermore, an interesting idea to decrease the prediction error on the edges would be to develop a 2-layer architecture: the first layer would be used to detect the edges, while the second one would perform the inpainting task by discriminating between pixels' types.
+For the latter case, one could evolve GP trees over a larger neighborhood so that more information can be used to predict the central pixel.